zowe/docs-site/versioned_docs/version-v2.16.x/extend/extend-apiml/api-mediation-oidc-authentication.md

    Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
 The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
 For more information, see the [ESM configuration](#esm-configuration).

 - **`components.gateway.apiml.security.oidc.validationType`**
    Specifies the validation type for OIDC authentication functionality, which is set to `JWK` by default.
-To use Microsoft Entra ID with OIDC, Please set this property to `endpoint`.
+To use Entra ID with OIDC, Set this property to `endpoint`.
 This will enble access token validation using the `userInfo` endpoint.

 - **`components.gateway.apiml.security.oidc.jwks.uri`**
    Specifies the URI obtained from the authorization server's metadata where the Gateway will query for the JWK used to sign and verify the access tokens.

 - **`components.gateway.apiml.security.oidc.userInfo.uri`**
-   Specifies the URI obtained from the authorization server's metadata where the Gateway will query the Microsoft Graph API's userInfo endpoint for access token validation.
+   Specifies the URI obtained from the authorization server's metadata where the Gateway will query the userInfo endpoint for access token validation.
+    To enble this property, ensure that `oidc.enabled` is set `true` and `oidc.validationType` is set to `endpoint`.

 - **`components.gateway.apiml.security.oidc.jwks.refreshInternalHours`**
    Specifies the frequency in hours to refresh the JWK keys from the OIDC provider.
 Defaults to one hour.